lab1092/blender-manual_ja/manual/preferences/system.rst

 =========================

 Custom Weight Paint Range
-   :guilabel:`Mesh skin weighting` is used to control how much a bone deforms the mesh of a character.
+   *Mesh skin weighting* is used to control how much a bone deforms the mesh of a character.
    To visualize and paint these weights, Blender uses a color ramp (from blue to green, and from yellow to red).
    Enabling the checkbox will enable an alternate map using a ramp starting with an empty range.
    Now you can create your custom map using the common color ramp options.